rhocela/wisdom-walk/docs/part-6/day-54.md

 **Day:** 54

-**When this Happened:** Jerusalem - Josiah's reign and discovery of the Law
+**Chronological Setting:** Jerusalem - Josiah's reign and discovery of the Law

 **Readings:**